rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_http/README.md

 that can be used for authentication.
 You'll need Java 1.8 and Maven to run it.
 It's really not designed to be anything other than an example.

+In `examples/rabbitmq_auth_backend_webapi_dotnet` is a very minimalistic DotNet WebApi application that rabbitmq-auth-backend-http can authenticate against.You'll need DotNet4.5 and Visual Studio to run it It's really not designed to be anything other than an example.

 See `examples/README` for slightly more information.